littlehorse-enterprises/littlehorse/docs/blog/2024-09-24-saga-pattern.md

 8. Inventory service publishes to the `cancel-order` queue.
 9. Orders service consumes the record and calls `cancelOrder()`.

-Now, we have _six_ different message queues that we have to wrangle with.
+Now, we have _five_ different message queues that we have to wrangle with.
 We can also see that the overall business flow has started to leak across all of our different services.

 :::danger
 One thing we are ignoring in this blog post is _reliability_: to make this setup production-ready, we would also have to ensure that updates to the internal databases of the services are atomic along with pushing messages to the message queue.
 We will cover that in next week's post (along with how LittleHorse takes care of that for you).